jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/auto-refresh.md

 - All changes are automatically batched with a 3-second delay to prevent spam during bulk operations
 - Even `On All Changes` is efficient thanks to intelligent batching during large library scans
 - **Removed items** are automatically handled by Jellyfin (no refresh needed)
-- Consider limiting the number of playlists with auto-refresh enabled to optimize server performance
+- Consider limiting the number of lists with auto-refresh enabled to optimize server performance

 ### Third-Party Plugin Compatibility

 - Plugins that sync watched status may trigger many simultaneous updates
-- If you experience performance issues during bulk sync operations, temporarily set playlists to `Never` or `On Library Changes`
+- If you experience performance issues during bulk sync operations, temporarily set lists to `Never` or `On Library Changes`